johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * And execute the folowing line of code:
   * `node a0-b0-a1-sign-bundle.js`
 * If everything went well, your bundle has been broadcasted and your IOTAs will have been moved according to the directions in the bundle.
-* Save the output produced by the bash console incase you need it for trouble shooting.
+* Save the output produced by the bash console in case you need it for trouble shooting.
 * Then check the balances of your accounts and be sure to update your address balance records.

 #### Congratulations